 Even among his disciples, there has been significant breadth of opinion about the nature of the nature of the importance of McClain's work, and much of this variation is occasioned by this wide-net approach which drew in a vast range of background, beginning with the Rg Veda (on which his friend Antonio de Nicholas had written a book, Four Dimensional Man, whose importance for his own work-- and for his serious students -- McClain frequently emphasized).
 Some readers seized upon McClain as grist for anti-modern contentions, trying to recover an ostensibly lost tradition capable of producing something like "real magic."
 Some imagined that McClain's numbers would provide something like the resonant frequencies of the soul, a means for opening the crown chakra by just the right solfeggio.
 Others were intrigued enough by the musical ramifications to build instruments aligned to various tunings derived from McClain's work.
 And some were content to multiply contexts in which McClain's tonal harmonics could be plausibly applied, but without raising larger questions as to why.

-My own interpretation is, no doubt, no less idiosyncratic.
+My own interpretation is likely to be no less idiosyncratic.
 Tuning a musical instrument is a continual practical exercise in letting good enough be good enough, in making one adjustment here and then a counter-adjustment there.
 The great paradox is that this became the flowering seedbed of an effort to understand the whole.
-Because there are incommensurables built into the theory, the theory becomes a self-referential exercise in showing how theory itself fails to account for the whole, but in a way that weirdly manages to show the whole as needing no accounting.
+Because there are incommensurables built into the theory, the theory becomes a self-referential exercise in showing how theory itself, all theory, theory per se, fails to account for the whole; but it points to this in a way that weirdly manages to show the whole as needing no accounting, without denying the experience of the whole.
 Approximation and precision become the warp and woof of cosmology and indeed of ascesis.
 (And, I will add, Plato is especially significant in this account because he comes at an historical moment when, under the inexorable influence of writing, the complete naturalness of this way of thinking is no longer so evident, but has become itself a problem.)

 For me he was an invaluable (and now keenly missed) friend and mentor, a never-flagging enthusiast of "adventures in ideas" (a Whiteheadian phrase he loved), who took with great seriousness the ancients' love of play and their easy-shifting referents.
 I slowly came to see that he had indeed learned to think like them.
 The density of his books is a function of the extreme compression with which he was accustomed to think, the way he could pack whole clusters of "contradictory meaning" into root-metaphors.
 To the outsider this is bewildering, and looks like either eye-glazing calculus or word salad.
 But after spending enough time with him, one came to see that the details, while ready to open up if you did the work (which in every case turned out to be almost as easy as he promised), were actually part of the "precision" that took its accustomed place within approximation's relaxed mode.
 In short, McClain taught me that the law was always already included within grace.